Thriller (album): Recording

 Thriller was the second Michael Jackson album produced by Quincy Jones.

 Jackson reunited with Off the Wall producer Quincy Jones to record his sixth studio album, his second under the Epic label.
-They worked together on 30 songs, nine of which were included on the album.
-Thriller was recorded at Westlake Recording Studios in Los Angeles, California, with a production budget of $750,000 (US$ in dollars).
-The recording commenced on April 14, 1982, at noon with Jackson and Paul McCartney recording "The Girl Is Mine"; it was completed on the final day of mixing, November 8, 1982.
+They collaborated on 30 songs, nine of which were featured on the album.
+Thriller was recorded at Westlake Recording Studios in Los Angeles, California, with a production budget of $750,000.
+The first official recording took place on April 14, 1982, at noon with Jackson and Paul McCartney recording "The Girl Is Mine".
+After Jones completed Donna Summer's self-titled album, the rest of the album was completed between August and November 8, 1982.

 Several members of the band Toto were involved in the album's recording and production.
 Jackson wrote four songs for the record: "Wanna Be Startin' Somethin'", "The Girl Is Mine", "Beat It" and "Billie Jean".
 Unlike many artists, Jackson did not write these songs on paper.
 Instead, he dictated into a sound recorder; when recording he would sing from memory.

 The relationship between Jackson and Jones became strained during the recording.
 Jackson spent much of his time rehearsing dance steps alone.
 When the album was completed, both Jones and Jackson were unhappy with the result and remixed every song, spending a week on each.

-"Beat It" features guitar work from Eddie Van Halen.
+"Beat It" features a guitar solo from Eddie Van Halen.

 "Billie Jean" was personal to Jackson, who struggled with obsessed fans.
 Jones wanted to shorten the long introduction, but Jackson insisted that it remain because it made him want to dance.
 The ongoing backlash against disco made it necessary to move in a different musical direction from the disco-heavy Off the Wall.
 Jones and Jackson were determined to make a rock song that would appeal to all tastes and spent weeks looking for a suitable guitarist for the song "Beat It".
 Eventually, they found Steve Lukather of Toto to play the rhythm guitar parts and Eddie Van Halen of the rock band Van Halen to play the solo.

 When Rod Temperton wrote the song "Thriller", he wanted to call it "Starlight" or "Midnight Man", but settled on "Thriller" because he felt the name had merchandising potential.
 Wanting a notable person to recite the closing lyrics, Jones brought in actor Vincent Price, an acquaintance of Jones' wife; Price completed his part in two takes.
 Temperton wrote the spoken portion in a taxi on the way to the recording studio.
 Jones and Temperton said that some recordings were left off the album because they did not have the "edginess" of other album tracks.
 A cover of "Behind the Mask", originally by the Japanese band Yellow Magic Orchestra, was omitted when the parties could not agree on royalties.